 These products often contain special chemical substances that have specific functions.
 Take for example the Paul Mitchell line of shampoos.
 These shampoos were the first ones to use awapuhi, better known as ginger, as a primary ingredient.
 Today, lots of other brands also use this “special ingredient” from Hawaii.
 Aloe vera is also one other special ingredient used in some professional beauty products available today.

 One good thing about these products is that they are not tested on animals.
-In a world where people are becoming more concerned of animal rights, this is a definitely a big plus.
+In a world where people are becoming more concerned about animal rights, this is a big plus.